SioKCronin/website/content/about.md

 Experiencing process in 2016 that resulted in a profound shift in her consciousness.
-Her life is now dedicated to supporting ventures that dismantle systems of oppression, including the cultural and technological barriers preventing women/girls and non-binary people from accessing education and economic opportunity/stability.
+Her life is now dedicated to supporting ventures that dismantle systems of oppression, including the cultural and technological barriers preventing women/girls and non-binary people from accessing education and economic opportunity.

 ![sio](skc_blaisse.jpg)
 (Anna Halprin's deck with Maria Blaisse's forms.
 Photo by Carolyn Strauss)